 Online, hybrid, and traditional in-class courses on Saint Paul College campus, St. Paul, MN and offsite clinical training at various Metro locations.

 The next available Practical Nursing Application program start date is Spring Semester 2023.
 Interested students should submit completed Application to Practical Nursing.
 Submitted applications will reviewed approximately 6 weeks after the priority review deadline of September 16, 2022 or until full.
 Inclusion of a complete, legible, accurate address on the application will help ensure delivery of the admission status letter.

 Prior to submitting the Application to Practical Nursing Major form, an applicant must:

 - Complete the ACCUPLACER assessment and meet Minimum Program Entry Requirements.

 - Complete all prerequisites prior to PRNS courses with the overall cumulative GPA of 2.75 or higher and a minimum of C in each of the courses.

-- Complete all college level courses with a GPA of 2.0 or higher.
-Saint Paul College GPA calculator.
+- Complete all college level courses with a GPA of 2.5 or higher.

-Complete the Test of Essential Academic Skills (TEAS VI) with an overall score of 53 or higher, and 45% on both Reading and English.
+- Complete the Test of Essential Academic Skills (TEAS VI) with an overall score of 53 or higher, and 45% on both Reading and English.

 - Students that are accepted will be required to attend a Practical Nursing Orientation prior to the start of the program.

-- Submit a record of the required immunizations, American Heart BLS or Red Cross BLS certification and Background Study prior to the semester in which the student registers for clinical courses.
+- Submit a record of the required several immunizations including COVID vaccines, American Heart BLS or Red Cross BLS certification and Background Study prior to the semester in which the student registers for clinical courses.